halfpastseven/3DMicroscope/README.md

 COMPLEXITY

 The present algorithms have a time complexity of O(XYRn).
-Here n signifies the total number of pixels in all the images.
+Here n signifies the total number of images.
 The space complexity is O(XYn).
 Modern imaging devices are capable of producing 10 Megapixel images or better.
 On the testing computer, it took approximately 10 seconds to process one 10 Megapixel image.

 CAUTION